Build an HTTP app¶

 {

-return $app->notFoundRequestHandler(
+return $app->routeNotFound(

-static fn(ServerRequest $request) => Response::of(
+static fn(ServerRequest $request) => Attempt::result(Response::of(

 StatusCode::notFound,